Dr Mary Brewer

 My research interests centre on modern and contemporary literature and cultural theory, with particular reference to the representation of social identity (e.g. gender, race, and sexuality, religious, national).
 These topics also inform my teaching interests and the modules I deliver, which span the disciplines of English and Drama.

 My teaching expertise is located in the area of English and American studies, in which I offer modules that address a range of genres, including literature, theatre, and film.

-I am responsible for delivering the undergraduate modules: America at War, Nineteenth Century American Literature and Culture, Introduction to American Literature.
-At postgraduate level, I contribute to the MA modules Research Mentorship, Icons and Iconoclasts, Boundaries and Trangressions.
-I have supervised 4 PhD students to completion, and I am currently supervising two doctoral students.
+I am responsible for delivering the undergraduate modules: America at War, Nineteenth Century American Literature and Culture.
 I welcome PhD proposals to research aspects of modern and contemporary English and American Studies.

-In 1999, I was awarded a PGCE in Learning and Teaching in Higher Education from Plymouth University, and I work with the Centre for Academic Practice as a University Assessor, helping to develop teaching practice across a range of disciplines.
+In 1999, I was awarded a PGCE in Learning and Teaching in Higher Education from Plymouth University.
+I am a Senior Fellow of the Higher Education Academy, and I work with the Centre for Academic Practice as a University Assessor, helping to develop teaching practice across a range of disciplines.

 Plenary: “African-American Soldiers at War.”
 Alternate Spaces of War, Plymouth University, July 6-7, 2015.

 Invited paper, conference: Cops on the Box: Crime Drama on UK TV Screens, “Agatha Christie’s Poirot: Cop in a Box,” University of Glamorgan, Wales, Mar 2013

 Invited paper, research seminar: University of Plymouth, Department of English and Creative Writing Spring Seminar Series, “Narratives of Religion and Race in Cormac McCarthy’s The Sunset Limited,” May 1, 2013